What are coroners and why are they involved?

 - try to help to prevent further deaths with similar caused; and

 After an inquest, the necessary details are sent by the coroner to the Registrar of Births and Deaths so that the death can be registered (if it occurred in England and Wales.)

-In some cases, a death may be referred to the police by a coroner.
+In some cases, a death may be referred to the police.
 There may be an investigation by a body like the Health and Safety Executive, the Prisons and Probation Ombudsman, the Care Quality Commission or the Independent Police Complaints Commission.
 The coroner will be given the results of the investigation.